CraveFood/farmblocks/packages/map-balloon/README.md

 * `imageTextSize`: number (default: 28), Size of the text overlay on images.
 * `onPinClick`: function.
 Called when the pin is clicked.
 If set, changes the pin visual into a round button
 * `onBalloonClick`: function.
 Called when the balloon is clicked.
 If set, adds an indicator to the balloon text.
-* `reference`: any.
+* `value`: any.
 A value that will be passed as first argument for `onPinClick` and `onBalloonClick` calls.
 This can be handy to identify which pin/balloon was clicked.

 ## License